fbpx

 • Tech for bank compliance: New tech came up to help banks and regulators keep an eye on rules using technology.

-• Cybersecurity rules: As cyberattacks grew, banks had to follow rules to keep customer data safe.
+• Cybersecurity rules: As cyberattacks grew, banks had to follow rules to keep customer data safe, addressing compliance risks associated with data protection.

 • Green finance: There are new rules to encourage environmentally friendly finance, like the EU’s Sustainable Finance Disclosure Regulation (SFDR).

 The world of rules keeps changing because of new laws, tech getting better, and the world economy shifting.
-Financial institutions are always tweaking their rules to keep up with these changes and make sure they’re doing things right.
+Financial institutions are always tweaking their compliance policies to keep up with these changes and make sure they’re doing things right.

 The Benefits of Bank Compliance